s2t2/tweet-analysis-2020/README.md

 #### Retweeter Age Distribution By Topic

-Compare the distribution of user creation dates for retweeters talking about a given topic, vs those not:
+Compare the distribution of user creation dates for those retweeting about a given topic, vs those not retweeting about that topic:

 ```sh
 BIGQUERY_DATASET_NAME="impeachment_production" TOPIC="#ImpeachAndConvict" python -m app.ks_test.topic_analyzer